 January 30, 2015

-Alexandria, VA, Friday, January 30, 2015 – The American Society of Travel agents (ASTA) fully supports the Freedom to Travel to Cuba Act, bipartisan legislation introduced yesterday that would fully repeal restrictions on travel by American citizens and legal residents to Cuba in their entirety.
+Alexandria, VA, Friday, January 30, 2015 – The American Society of Travel Advisors (ASTA) fully supports the Freedom to Travel to Cuba Act, bipartisan legislation introduced yesterday that would fully repeal restrictions on travel by American citizens and legal residents to Cuba in their entirety.

 “ASTA has long believed that Americans ought to be allowed to travel across the globe without restriction, allowing them to act as ambassadors of freedom and American values abroad,” said Zane Kerby, ASTA President and CEO.
 “While the Administration’s recent actions on Cuba were a step in the right direction, it is Congress that needs to step up to the plate on travel freedom.
 We are seeing that leadership now from Senators Flake, Leahy and their bipartisan coalition, and we will do everything in our power to get this bill across the finish line.”